kognise/NothingOS/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+Use this section to write a vulnerability report.

 Report Requirements: